datacarpentry/python-ecology-lesson/_episodes/03-data-types-and-format.md

   - " Why is the data type important? "
 objectives:
     - Describe how information is stored in a Python DataFrame.
-    - "Define the two main types of data in Python: characters and numerics."
+    - "Define the two main types of data in Python: text and numerics."
     - Examine the structure of a DataFrame.
     - Modify the format of values in a DataFrame.
     - Describe how data types impact operations.